Unstable Prices: How Artificial Intelligence Predicts Retail Sales

-The amount of data necessary to gather and to process in order to create a solid pricing strategy only keeps on growing.
-Therefore, retail teams are now struggling to collect and evaluate all of it manually, making it difficult to set the proper prices at the right time as well as respond to their competitors’ actions on time.
+The amount of data necessary to gather and process to create a solid pricing strategy only keeps growing.
+Therefore, retail teams are now struggling to collect and evaluate all of it manually, making it difficult to set reasonable prices at the right time and respond to their competitors’ actions on time.
+Indeed, those ahead of their competition have begun adopting in-house or external AI-powered solutions to track competitors and offer their category and sales managers the pertinent data necessary to make a revenue-boosting strategy.
 Only dynamic and flexible retailers that will skim the cream off the market will succeed.
-Indeed, those who are ahead of their competition have begun adopting AI-powered solutions, in-house or external, to track competitors and offer both their category and their sales managers the proper data necessary to make a revenue-boosting strategy.

 What Companies Miss without AI

 Companies that only depend on humans to price their items or services run into these issues:

 - Retail teams cannot gather or process all the data they need to set the correct prices promptly.

 - Managers often end up making errors when gathering and evaluating data.